 Would you like to be able to ride your bike to work?
 If you are attracted to the idea of getting a little exercise of the two-wheeled type while reducing your carbon footprint, bicycling to work might be the answer.
 But which neighborhood you live in can make this either impossible, or alternatively, a great and realistic option.
 NeighborhoodScout's analysis revealed that the El Cortez / Feldman's neighborhood is a fantastic option for bicycle commuters, as 6.8% of commuters here do ride their bikes to and from work on a daily basis.
 This is a higher amount than we found in 99.1% of the neighborhoods in America.

-In addition, one of the unique characteristics of the El Cortez / Feldman's neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.8% of the neighborhoods in America.
+In addition, the El Cortez / Feldman's neighborhood stands out for having an average per capita income lower than 96.8% of the neighborhoods in the United States.

 Also, the El Cortez / Feldman's neighborhood stands out within Arizona for its college student friendly environment.
 NeighborhoodScout's analysis reveals that this neighborhood is home to a number of college students, is relatively walkable, and above average in safety.
 In combination, this makes it stand out for a good place for college students to consider.
 Because a number of college students live here, this neighborhood may be close to a college campus and offer certain amenities nearby geared towards the student body.
 While it's not an environment for everyone, ambitious scholars can enjoy seasonal excitement between semesters and school breaks, and parents can rest easy knowing that the area has an above average safety rating.
 For each of these reasons, the neighborhood is rated among the top 6.9% of college-friendly places to live in AZ.